symcd2020/Project1/README.md

 Each scatter plot is accompanied by a regression line that indicates the general trend over the years.

-## Data Visualization for Marriage Status & Gender
+## Data Visualization for Education
 To visually represent the education trends, bar graphs and lines charts were created.

 ### Bar Graph 1